LoanDB/loanpy/README.md

 Then run python and type "from loanpy import loanpy34"
 Create a folder from which you want to work and change your python directory to that folder
 Do this e.g. by importing os and then using the os.chdir(r'C:\insertpathhere) command
-Download the metatdata from [insert link here] and save them into your working folder
+Download the metatdata from https://drive.google.com/drive/folders/1wlJ7XliYHC9VWocMg54cxR1bwpQ5vmvL?usp=sharing and save them into your working folder

 http://doi.org/10.5281/zenodo.4009627